 Here's some fun, soothing, delicious essential oil blends for your massage oil candles.
 Pick your favorite or try one of each!

 Citrus Rush.
-7 drops each bergamot, grapefruit, lemon and orange, 2 drops jasmine, rose geranium OR ylang ylang
+7 drops each bergamot, grapefruit, lemon and orange, 2 drops jasmine, geranium OR ylang ylang

 Fire & Ice.
 20 drops Peppermint, 5 drops bergamot, 3 drops eucalyptus, 1 drop ylang ylang